cheprasov/js-the-bee-game/README.md

 - More browsers for test.
 I have tested the game only on Chrome, Firefox and Safari.

 ## How to build
 I have done build for you.
-I need just play.
+You need just play.
 But, if you want to rebuild it, please, do next:
 ```
 > npm install